datagrok-ai/public/help/compute/solver.md

 Datagrok provides a special capabilities for multi-stage simulation.

 Use the `#loop`-feature to specify several modeling cycles.
-Define the number of repetitions and use any mathematical expression to modify functions and parameters.
+Define the number of repetitions in the mandatory `count` variable and use any mathematical expression to modify functions and parameters.
 You can set new values for parameters and change values for functions.